 Parenthesis contain ages of some of the respondents.

 I remember when I was in Africa, I went to a store where everyone was black.
 A little boy was there who had never seen a white person before.
 As soon as he saw me, his eyes filled with tears he clung to his mother and began to cry and yell.
 The mom and I talked and he calmed down.
 He was still not getting too close to me, and she had to hold him.
 He wasn't taught to fear those who were different, it was just a new experience for him.
 We need to be understanding and not so quick to judge others.
 Did she teach him prejudice?
 No!
 He was just reacting to the unknown.

 Some of the schools and homes had no running water.
 They had no bathrooms or kitchens in schools or most village homes.
 You needed to go to an outside faucet in your village to get water to wash or clean your home.
 These people were still grateful for what they had.
 They worked hard.
 They sent as many of their children to school as they could afford.
 The other children worked to help out.
-Imagine having to decide which of your children would go to school and which would go to work.
+Imagine having to decide which of your children would go to school and which would go to work selling bread in the street.
 We have been blessed and so many of my fellow Americans don't even realize how much we have.

 Were people in Africa patriotic.
 Yes.
 They loved their country, and it was beautiful.
 There was an abundance of fresh fruit in Nigeria--avocados, bananas, pineapple, mangoes and so much more.
 We enjoyed our time there.